Updated May 3, 2023

-In this article, we will see an outline on iPhone vs Android. iPhone was developed by Steve Jobs and his team in June 2007 which supported other applications using the Safari engine. iOS is unique and is used only for Apple devices.
-Now the iPhone is owned by many as a status symbol.
-The iPhone has released iPhone 11 recently.
-Android is a mobile operating system used in many phones which was initially released in September 2008.
-It was developed in Google and Handset Alliance.
-Android is written in Java, C, C++, XML, Python, and many other languages.
-Android released its new version Android 10.0.
+This article outlines the differences between iPhone and Android.
+Steve Jobs and his team developed the iPhone in June 2007 with support for other Safari engine applications. iOS is unique and used only for Apple devices.
+The iPhone, now a status symbol, recently released the iPhone 14.
+In contrast, Android is a mobile operating system used in many phones and was initially released in September 2022.
+Google and Handset Alliance developed Android using various languages such as Java, C, C++, XML, and Python, among others.
+Android released its new version Android 12.0.

 Below are the top 33 comparisons between iPhone and Android:

 Let us discuss some of the significant differences between iPhone and Android.